 Mediation is free for families who are involved with the ministry.
 Mediators can travel to remote communities.

-Access Pro Bono Law Clinics — Free legal help
+Access Pro Bono — Free legal help for people facing limitations in the justice system.

 UBC Indigenous Community Legal Clinic — Free legal help on various legal matters — 604-684-7334 (Greater Vancouver) or 1-888-684-7334 (call no charge)

-Upper Skeena Counselling & Legal Assistance Society — Help with family matters —Hazelton
+Upper Skeena Counselling & Legal Assistance Society — Free legal help — Hazelton